 The Treasurer will receive, invest, and expend Foundation funds in accordance with guidelines approved by the Board of Directors, and on other occasions as authorized by the President.
 Any contract in excess of $5,000.00 will, prior to signature by a Foundation representative, require approval of the Treasurer acting on behalf of the Board.
 Before the Annual Membership Meeting, a formal audit will be conducted by an independent auditor.
 The audit will be approved by the Board of Directors, and the findings will be reported by the Audit Committee chairman and included in the annual report, and in the minutes of the Annual Membership Meeting.

-V. ADVISORY COUNCIL
+V. TRUSTEES AND ADVISORY COUNCIL

+A. Trustees

+A Board member who completes a three-year term as a Director may be invited by the Chairman to become a Trustee to provide guidance and advice to the Board as appropriate.
+Trustees will serve at the pleasure of the Chairman.

+B. Advisory Council

 The Board of Directors may authorize an Advisory Council of up to 25 members.
 When authorized, members will be appointed by the Chairman.
 The Advisory Council will advise the staff, officers, and directors and will assist with strategic planning for the Foundation.
 The Advisory Council may provide counsel on any topic they consider worthy to advance the Foundation’s mission, including items such as membership growth; fundraising; outreach; and services to Foundation members.